Level of education

 Description

-This course gives a general introduction to 1) the physics and mechanics of divided media and 2) their modeling through discrete methods (DEM).
-The multiscale character of a divided material is discussed from the microscopic scale (contact interactions), to the macroscopic scale (structure scale).
-A phenomenological description of the macroscopic behavior as well as the microscopic properties are discussed for static, quasi-static and flowing states of granular media.
-Micro-mechanical models and scaling approaches based on dimensionless analysis, averaged quantities, stress transmissions and anisotropies are introduced.
-The influence of particle properties and contact interactions on the microstructure is also discussed.
-Discrete Element Methods (DEM), regular (Molecular Dynamics) and non-regular (Contact Dynamics) numerical approaches are presented.
-In particular, the Contact Dynamics method will be implemented on simple examples through the LMGC90 computational code.
+This course provides a general introduction to 1) the physics and mechanics of granular media and 2) their modeling using discrete methods (DEM).
+The multiscale nature of granular materials is discussed from the microscopic scale (contact interactions) to the macroscopic scale (structure scale).
+A phenomenological description of macroscopic behavior and microscopic properties is discussed for the static, quasi-static, and flow states of granular media.
+Micro-mechanical models and scale-changing approaches based on dimensionless analyses, averaged quantities, force transmissions, and the existence of anisotropies are introduced.
+The influence of particle properties and contact interactions on microstructure is also discussed.
+Discrete approaches (Discrete Element Methods (DEM)), regular approaches (Molecular Dynamics) and non-regular approaches (Contact Dynamics) are presented.
+In particular, the Contact Dynamics method will be implemented on simple examples using the LMGC90 calculation code.

 Objectives

-At the end of the course, the student is expected to be able to
+By the end of the course, students should be able to

 1) Recognize and understand the importance of granular materials in various technological contexts

-4) Using the LMGC90 platform as a tool for simulation of discrete systems by non-regular methods
+4) Use the LMGC90 platform as a tool for simulating discrete systems using non-regular methods.

 - Continuous assessment